BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

     }
 }
 ```
-This handler ensures checks that the Desired Configuration contains our `deviceTwinConfig` object
+This handler ensures that the (Desired Configuration* contains the `deviceTwinConfig` object
-and sets up the validation for the requested configuration change.
+and sets up validation for the requested configuration change.

-2. In the validation failure case, the `else` branch, of the above handler add the
+2. In the validation failure case, the `else` branch of the above handler, add the
 following code:

 ```C#
 _propertyChangeStatus = Status.Rejected;